TronFortyTwo/docs.ubports.com/userguide/dailyuse/libertine.rst

 The creating process can take some time, due to the size of the container (some hundred of megabytes).

 .. note::
     The ``create`` command shown above cannot be run directly in the terminal app, due apparmor restrictions.
 You can run it from another device using either ``adb`` or ``ssh`` connection.
-Alternatively, you can run it from the terminal app using a loopback ssh connection running this command: ``ssh localhost``.
+Alternatively, you can run it from the terminal app using a loopback ssh connection configuring the ssh keys then running this command: ``ssh localhost``, or using the Iperspace app from the OpenStore to automate this process.

 List containers
 ^^^^^^^^^^^^^^^